heberpereiraniteo/codex/README.md

 </details>

 <details>
-<summary>How do I stop Codex from editing my files?</summary>
+<summary>How do I stop Niteo Code CLI from editing my files?</summary>

-Codex runs model-generated commands in a sandbox.
+Niteo Code CLI runs model-generated commands in a sandbox.
 If a proposed command or file change doesn't look right, you can simply type **n** to deny the command or give the model feedback.

 </details>
 <details>
 <summary>Does it work on Windows?</summary>

 Not directly.
-It requires [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) - Codex has been tested on macOS and Linux with Node 22.
+It requires [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) - Niteo Code CLI has been tested on macOS and Linux with Node 22.

 </details>